HaveAGitGat/Tdarr/updater/README.md

       "ffmpegPath": ""
     }

+Set the server port as desired.
-Leave port as 8266 (will be configurable in future), Add handbrakePath and ffmpegPath, make sure to use double back slash or a single forward slash in the paths e.g.:
+Add handbrakePath and ffmpegPath, make sure to use double back slash or a single forward slash in the paths e.g.:

     C:\\ffmpeg\\ffmpeg